seandavi/CollaborativeBookdown/README.md

 - Contributions from each user should themselves be versioned, coupled to a particular version of the book, and potentially decoupled from the book to include or exclude content.
-- Individual chapters and (and should) be incorporated into individual installable R packages so that R dependencies, code, and extended documentation can be included.
+- Individual chapters should be incorporated into individual installable R packages so that R dependencies, code, and extended documentation can be included.
 - The bookdown "parent" repository will depend on the packages from individual contributors.
 Installing the "parent" repository will lead to versioned installations